ManuelElizaldi/ArtifactAnalysis/README.md

 documentation
 https://github.com/metmuseum/openaccess
 Used $ git lfs clone https://github.com/metmuseum/openaccess to get data, removed the artifacts that were Is Highlight = False

+# Data
+Public Museum APIs:

+British Museum API: The British Museum offers an API that grants access to their collection data, which includes historical artifacts from around the world.
+You can find more information and access the API documentation here: https://britishmuseum.github.io/british-museum-api/

+Public Museum Datasets:

+Google Arts & Culture Dataset: Google Arts & Culture provides access to a collection of high-resolution images and metadata for artworks and cultural artifacts from museums around the world.
+You can find the dataset on Kaggle: https://www.kaggle.com/googleartsculture/art-images-drawings-painting-and-sculpture

+Museum of Modern Art (MoMA) Collection Dataset: The MoMA in New York has made a dataset available containing information about their collection, including artworks and historical objects.
+You can find it on GitHub: https://github.com/MuseumofModernArt/collection

+Tate Art Museum Collection Dataset: The Tate provides a dataset of their collection, featuring British art from the last five centuries.
+You can access it on GitHub: https://github.com/tategallery/collection